drocheam/optrace/docs/source/usage/geometry.rst

 The raytracer provides the functionality to trace polarization directions.
 Thus, not only the polarization vector for the ray and ray segment can be calculated, but also the exact transmission at each surface transition.
 Unfortunately, the calculation is comparatively computationally intensive.

-With the parameter ``no_pol=True`` no polarizations are calculated and we assume unpolarized/uniformly polarized light at each transmission.
+With the parameter :python:`no_pol=True` no polarizations are calculated and we assume unpolarized/uniformly polarized light at each transmission.
 Typically this speeds up the tracing by 10-30%.
 Whether you can neglect the influence of polarization depends of course on the exact setup of the geometry.
 However, for setups where the angles of the beams to surface normals are small, this is usually the case.